-History majors at Kenyon must receive credit for at least 11 courses taught by the History Department or in extra-departmental courses approved by the History Department.
-No more than two courses may be earned outside the department by students who choose not to study off-campus.
-Students who choose to study off-campus may earn up to two courses of outside history credit.
-For information on non-departmental courses that count for history credit, see the department chair.
-Students can keep track of their progress through the major by using this checklist (PDF).
+History majors must receive credit for at least 11 courses taught by the history department or extra-departmental courses approved by the history department.
+No more than two courses from other departments at Kenyon can be used to fulfill history major requirements.
+For information on such courses, see the department chair.
+For history courses from other institutions, see the transfer credit policy below.
+Students can keep track of their progress through the major by download this checklist.

 The 11 required courses must include: